amanchokshi/EMBERS/README.md

 ```
 python plot_waterfall.py --help

+python plot_waterfall.py --rf_name=rf0XX_2019-10-10-02:30
-python plot_waterfall.py
+python plot_waterfall.py --rf_name=S10XX_2019-10-10-02:30
 ```

 Can be used to plot a waterfall from a single rf data file.
+The above code plots data from the two sample data files provided in the `data` directory.

 To plot waterfalls of a larger collection of data files, use `batch_waterfall.py`.
 Using a start date, and stop date, it plots waterfall plots for all data in between.